robertwayne/dpymenus/README.md

 You can install the library with `pip install dpymenus`.

-This very basic example will get the same menu running as the demo .gif!
+This very basic example will get a menu running similar to the one in the .gif!

 ```python
 from discord.ext import commands